 Position Classification Analysis

-Written analysis evaluating which of the three tax treatments is most defensible given your trading volume, platforms used, and state of residence.
-Includes IRC citations, case law references, and risk assessment.
+Written analysis evaluating which tax treatment is most defensible given your trading volume, platforms used, contract terms, and state of residence.
+Includes IRC citations, relevant authorities, and risk assessment.

 Form 8275 / 8275-R Filing